wonderbird/kotlin-kmp-game-of-life/README.md

 # Game of Life

-This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop (JVM).
+Conway's Game of Life as a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop (JVM).

+## Outline

 * [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: